blogroulette/backend-jee/README.md

 ## Run it
 You will need a MySQL/MariaDB Database Server running and prepared for this application.
+We will soon add documentation on how to do this.

-To build this project, you need a Java JDK version 1.8 or compatible and Maver version 3 or compatible.
+To build this project, you need a Java JDK version 1.8 or compatible and Maven version 3 or compatible.
 To run it, execute ```mvn clean install``` which builds the target/blogroulette.war file to be used by an web application server like Wildfly.